loathers/autoscend/README.md

 # This Fork

-This is a fork of autoscend that is specifically tailored to run Zombie Slayer with the spcific goal of getting supplies for the clan photo booth.
-This is done by using the Photo Booth Supply List against the wandering hunter Deputy Nick Soames & Earl.
+This is a fork of autoscend that is specifically tailored to run Zombie Slayer with the single goal of getting supplies for the clan photo booth.
+This is done by using the Photo Booth Supply List against the wandering hunter Deputy Nick Soames & Earl, which appears once some time after reaching level 8.

 To kick this off, the Photo Booth Supply List must be picked up manually before running this script.